lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

   order: 4
 ---

 Lit components use [shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) to encapsulate their DOM.
+Shadow DOM provides a way to add a separate isolated and encapsulated DOM tree to an element.
 DOM encapsulation is the key to unlocking interoperability with any other code, including other web components or Lit component, functioning on the page.

 Shadow DOM provides three benefits: